Indians in Botswana: Diamond business

 The discovery of diamonds and their mining from the late 1960s saw the beginning of a sustained economic boom in Botswana.
 This attracted many more PIOs to this country.
 Both professionals and businessmen arrived there from several African countries, especially South Africa, Zambia, Zimbabwe and even from Kenya and Uganda.
 Botswana's government does not encourage immigration of foreign labour, but with its shortage of skilled manpower, it started recruiting Indian experts directly from India from the late 1980s – teachers, doctors, engineers and civil servants..
 The political leadership and the higher bureaucracy are appreciative of its contribution towards the development of the country.

+Notable people

 Politics

 While no PIO has so far won any election to the parliament of Botswana, one has become a nominated member.